jptacek/JPtacek.com/src/documents/2017/08/ThatConference2017/index.html.md

 ![ThatConference 2017](thatConf.png)

-This year I presented an introduction to [Docker](https://www.docker.com), a very popular virtualization technology that I find .NET developers are somewhat unaware of.
+This year, my [session](https://www.thatconference.com/Sessions/Session/11585) was An introduction to [Docker](https://www.docker.com), a very popular virtualization technology that I find .NET developers are somewhat unaware of.